 Independent Work Support

-- Help students to improve and refine academic skills
+- To help students improve and refine their academic skills.

 The Drake Center for Academic Support is located in the East Academic Building on the 1st floor.